HeyImKiri/ffxiv-tf2-crit-plugin/README.md

 For suggestions, bug reports and such, please open an [issue](https://github.com/jkchen2/ffxiv-tf2-crit-plugin/issues/new) in this repository or send a message in the [plugin's support thread](https://discord.com/channels/581875019861328007/1069307522269319178) in the Dalamud Discord server.

+my local fork, this won't work without updating kamilib which I have on my side